revatengshe/ODT2026-ProjectManagementTemplate/README.md

 ## 4.4 Rules of Play
 If your project is a game, list the rules clearly.

-- `The character moves according to the direction the player tilts the balance board`
 - `The game starts once both players are ready and balanced.`
+- `The character moves according to how the player presses or tilts the balance board with their feet`
-- `Players control their characters by leaning and shifting their body weight.
-No hands, no keyboard.`
+- `Players control their characters using only their feet—no hands, no keyboard  `
 - `If even one player dies, the other one dies as well`
 - `Both the players need to finish the level to win`
-- `Each player is allowed to fall off the balance board only once.
-If the player falls off the balance board more than once, they will have to restart the level`

 ---

 # 5. Definition of Success